Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/universalrp-asset.md

 # Universal Render Pipeline Asset

-Any Unity project that uses the Universal Render Pipeline (URP) needs a URP Asset to drive the settings.
-If the project was created using a URP template these will already be assigned in Project Settings and the assets will live in the **Settings** project folder.
-If URP is being added to an existing project, you have to [create a URP Asset and assign the asset in the Graphics settings](configuring-universalrp-for-use.md).
+Any Unity project that uses the Universal Render Pipeline (URP) must have a URP Asset to configure the settings.
+When you create a project using the URP template, Unity creates the URP Assets in the **Settings** project folder and assigns them in Project Settings.
+If you are migrating an existing project to URP, you need to [create a URP Asset and assign the asset in the Graphics settings](configuring-universalrp-for-use.md).

 The URP Asset controls several graphical features and quality settings for the Universal Render Pipeline.
 It is a scriptable object that inherits from ‘RenderPipelineAsset’.
 When you assign the asset in the Graphics settings, Unity switches from the built-in render pipeline to the URP.
 You can then adjust the corresponding settings directly in the URP, instead of looking for them elsewhere.